joshtynjala/actionscript-3.0-developers-guide/display/display-programming/core-display-classes.md

   [Loading display objects](./loading-display-content-dynamically.md#loading-display-objects)
   and [Working with bitmaps](../working-with-bitmaps/index.md).

-- Loader—You use the Loader class to load external assets (either SWF files or graphics).
+- Loader — You use the Loader class to load external assets (either SWF files or graphics).
 For more information, see
   [Loading display content dynamically](./loading-display-content-dynamically.md).

-- Shape—You use the Shape class to create vector graphics, such as rectangles, lines, circles, and so on.
+- Shape — You use the Shape class to create vector graphics, such as rectangles, lines, circles, and so on.
 For more information, see [Using the drawing API](../using-the-drawing-api/index.md).

-- SimpleButton—A SimpleButton object is the ActionScript representation of a button symbol created in the Flash authoring tool.
+- SimpleButton — A SimpleButton object is the ActionScript representation of a button symbol created in the Flash authoring tool.
 A SimpleButton instance has four button states: up, down, over, and hit test (the area that responds to mouse and keyboard events).

-- Sprite—A Sprite object can contain graphics of its own, and it can contain child display objects.
+- Sprite — A Sprite object can contain graphics of its own, and it can contain child display objects.
 (The Sprite class extends the DisplayObjectContainer class).
 For more information, see
   [Working with display object containers](./working-with-display-object-containers.md) and [Using the drawing API](../using-the-drawing-api/index.md)

-- MovieClip—A MovieClip object is the ActionScript form of a movie clip symbol created in the Flash authoring tool.
+- MovieClip — A MovieClip object is the ActionScript form of a movie clip symbol created in the Flash authoring tool.
 In practice, a MovieClip is similar to a Sprite object, except that it also has a timeline.
 For more information, see [Working with movie clips](../working-with-movie-clips/index.md).